 Listed below are homes for sale in Georgetown, TX, a city located in Williamson County.
-These Georgetown TX real estate listings are updated daily from the ACTRIS MLS.
+These Georgetown TX real estate listings are updated every 15 minutes from the ACTRIS MLS.

 For additional information on any of these Georgetown TX homes for sale, just click the "Request More Information" button located on the detail page of each listing.
 And to view any of the Georgetown listings you are interested in, click the "Schedule a Showing" button displayed on every property detail page to contact us and set up a time.
 In addition, we can provide you with disclosures, past sales history, dates and prices of properties recently sold nearby, and more.